 Abraham

-The birth of Black Seminole warrior Abraham is celebrated on this date in 1787.
-He was an African, Native American soldier and politician.
+This date in 1787 is celebrated as the birth date of Black Seminole warrior Abraham, who was an African and Native American soldier and politician.

 Abraham even served as an interpreter for Micanopy in 1826 when a delegation of Seminole Chiefs visited Washington D.C.
-Later in life, Abraham married a woman named Hagan, the widow of Chief Bowlegs.
+Later in life, Abraham married Hagan, the widow of Chief Bowlegs.
 No details of Abraham’s death are known.

 African American and Native American History